 How Long Does Sea Moss Gel Last?

-The shelf life of sea moss gel is a month only if saved in a well-sealed jar in a refrigerator.
+The shelf life of sea moss gel is a month only if saved in a well-sealed jar in a refrigerator and 2-3 months in a freezer.
 However, if it smells bad or looks discolored, then throw it right away.
 Always make sea moss gel in small batches rather than in large quantities.

 Sea Moss Recipes